 - Symptoms that don’t go away after four months.
-At this point, your body should be adjusted, so if you’re still experiencing the above side effects, your body needs to break up with this pill.
+At this point, your body should be adjusted, so if you’re still experiencing side effects, your body may need to break up with this pill.

 Steps Involved in Switching to New Birth Control

 If you were on a different birth control pill and you’re making a switch to another, the process can be a little tricky.
 Nurx’s licensed professionals can help guide you on how to accomplish this, but there are a few common strategies involved.